 We have accumulated pictures from the early twentieth century to when the school was closed in the late 1940s.
 That was when it was consolidated into the Dundee Community Schools system.

-The Lutheran church was very important in the lives of the German heritage people of Raisinville and Dundee Townships.
+The Lutheran church was very important in the lives of people of German heritage.
 We have many pictures of activities at St Matthew Lutheran Church and Prince of Peace Lutheran Church.

 We have accumulated a number of 8 mm films and VHS video tapes of family activities ranging back to the 1940s.
 There are also several audio tapes of interviews with family members.
-Later in 2025, we will get these digitized and make them available.
-Please check back after June 1, 2025.
+With luck, during 2026, we will get these digitized and make them available. .

 We have pulled together a large number of links to all of the photos found on this website.
 This includes images of individuals, groups, reunions, school pictures, locations and other pictures associated with all of the families in this website.